Find label errors in datasets, weak supervision, and learning with noisy labels. Works for all datasets and models.

 cleanlab: Find Label Errors in MNIST

-We use cleanlab to automatically identify ~50 label errors in the MNIST dataset.
+Use cleanlab to identify ~50 label errors in the MNIST dataset.

-Label errors of the original MNIST train dataset identified algorithmically using the rankpruning algorithm.
+Label errors of the original MNIST train dataset identified algorithmically using cleanlab.
 Depicts the 24 least confident labels, ordered left-right, top-down by increasing self-confidence (probability of belonging to the given label), denoted conf in teal.
 The label with the largest predicted probability is in green.
 Overt errors are in red.

 cleanlab Generality: View performance across 4 distributions and 9 classifiers.

-We use cleanlab to automatically learn with noisy labels regardless of dataset distribution or classifier.
+Use cleanlab to learn with noisy labels regardless of dataset distribution or classifier.

-Each figure depicts the decision boundary learned using cleanlab.classification.LearningWithNoisyLabels in the presence of extreme (~35%) label errors.
+Each sub-figure in the figure above depicts the decision boundary learned using cleanlab.classification.LearningWithNoisyLabels in the presence of extreme (~35%) label errors.
 Label errors are circled in green.
 Label noise is class-conditional (not simply uniformly random).
 Columns are organized by the classifier used, except the left-most column which depicts the ground-truth dataset distribution.
 Rows are organized by dataset used.
-A matrix characterizing the label noise for the first row is shown below.

 Each figure depicts accuracy scores on a test set as decimal values: